The Audio Setup dialog panel allows you to setup the connection to the audio device.

 Note that hyper-threaded cores are not real parallel multi-cores and should not be taken into account.

-Also note that when you set this value to the maximum, then it might be that the user interface (UI) will become less responsive when you're generating/processing a lot of audio because the CPU has almost no time anymore to handle the UI.
+Also note that when you set this value to the maximum, then it might be that the graphical user interface (GUI) will become less responsive when you're generating/processing a lot of audio because the CPU has almost no time anymore to handle the UI.

-The UI includes tasks like drawing to the screen, processing mouse-clicks and key presses, loading and saving projects and presets etc.
+The GUI includes tasks like drawing to the screen, processing mouse-clicks and key presses, loading and saving projects and presets etc.

 Also note that if you're using VST plug-ins that do multi-threading of their own then you have to take that into account when choosing the best value for the 'Number Of Audio Processor Threads' parameter.
 It's all about common sense: It makes no sense to launch more audio threads than there are real parallel CPUs, at the contrary it will result in a less performant system as too many audio threads will be 'fighting' for a limited number of real parallel CPUs.